Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-Schedule 5: Economic Classes – Declaration of Intent to Reside in Quebec (IMM 0008 SCH5) is a form for individuals applying for permanent residence in Canada with plans to live in Quebec.
-It is detailed in the [Generic Application Form for Canada](/en/canada/forms/imm-0008) guide.
+Schedule 5: Economic Classes – Declaration of Intent to Reside in Quebec (IMM 0008 SCH5) is a form for individuals applying for permanent residence in Canada who plan to live in Quebec.

 Quick answers